-Packing peanuts are used to fill additional spaces in the shipping box.
+Packing peanuts are used to fill in additional spaces in the shipping box.
 They are intended to prevent the items from breaking and shifting during the transportation process.
 However, please note that not all objects can be packed in the box with the use of packing peanuts.
 Sometimes, it is better to use more delicate materials for the most fragile items.

 3. Protective bubble wrap

 Bubble wrap is another packing material that is almost always used for shipping fragile items.
 Keep in mind that there are several types of bubble wrap with different sizes of bubbles, each intended for a specific purpose.
-For instance, small bubbles are used for wrapping lightweight and small items, while large bubbles are used as a void-fill material to reduce shifting of the packed object inside the box.
+For instance, small bubbles are used for wrapping lightweight and small items, while large bubbles are used as a void-fill material to reduce shifting of the object inside the box.

 4. Foam corner protectors